Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Numerical simulations

 \subsubsection{Model parameters}

 The numerical experiments are performed on a square box, of dimension $2000$ km\,$\times 2000$ km.
-The equilibrium height is $\bar{h}=500$ m, and the equilibrium longitudinal and transversal velocities are $\bar{v}_x=\bar{v}_y=0\ m.s^{-1}$.
-We consider a regular spatial discretization with $81\times 81$ gridpoints.
+The equilibrium height is $\bar{h}=500$ $m$, and the equilibrium longitudinal and transversal velocities are $\bar{v}_x=\bar{v}_y=0\ m.s^{-1}$.
+We consider a regular spatial discretization with $81\times 81$ grid points.
 The corresponding space step is $25$ km.
 The time step is half an hour (1800 seconds), and we have considered time periods of $1$ to $4$ months ($1440$ to $5760$ time steps).

 The reduced gravity is $g=0.02\ m.s^{-2}$.
 The height varies between 497.7 and 501.9 m and the norm of the transversal velocity is within the interval $\pm 0.008\ m.s^{-1}$.
-The approximations of the preceding section are valid since $v\ll \sqrt{gh}=3\ m.s^{-1}$ and $\delta h \ll 500$.
+The approximations of the subsection \ref{cv:sec} are valid since $v\ll \sqrt{gh}=3\ m.s^{-1}$ and $\delta h \ll 500$.
 The variations of the height and velocities are indeed of the order of $2$ meters and $0.01\, m.s^{-1}$ respectively.
 This kind of linearized system with the typical values above is often considered in geophysical applications, under the tangent linear approximation, for the estimation of an increment (instead of the solution itself) \cite{Bennett}.